Louisiana Drilling Rig Accident Law Firm Serving Baton Rouge & Beyond

 - Malfunctioning equipment: Oilfield owners often procrastinate renovation of equipment, and the imminent wear and tear may expose workers to harmful, combustible, or flammable materials.
 These are often traced back to the ownership or board levels.

-Get a Free Consultation with an Oilfield Lawyer
+Get a Free Consultation with an Louisiana Oilfield Lawyer

-If you have been involved in an oilfield accident or have any questions, do not hesitate to call us at (888) 493-1629.
-You do not pay unless we win.
+If you have been involved in a Louisiana oilfield accident or have any questions, call us at (888) 493-1629.
+If we take your case, you pay no upfront costs and pay nothing unless we win.